Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What health care costs require prior approval?

 The Department of Health regulations require certain services to be approved in advance (prior approval).
-They include non-routine services such as environmental modifications, vehicle modifications, assistive technology, private duty nursing, hearing aids, custom made durable medical equipment, specialty drugs, experimental treatments, travel expenses for medical care, myo-electric limbs and respite care exceeding 1080 hours in a calendar year.
+They include non-routine services such as environmental modifications to residential dwellings, vehicle modifications, assistive technology, private duty nursing, hearing aids, custom-made durable medical equipment, specialty drugs, experimental treatments, travel expenses for medical care, myo-electric limbs and respite care exceeding 1080 hours in a calendar year.

-Is there any administrative review available if there is a denial of a claim?
+Is there any administrative review available if there is a denial of a prior approval?

 How long does it take for the Fund Administrator to process claims?